 Seed of Life: Creation

 The Seed of Life consists of seven overlapping circles with the same diameter.
 It contains six different vesica piscis, created between each neighboring circle, and an inner rosette.
 Notice the six petals in the center, which can be outlined to form the auspicious hexagon.
 This shape is often associated with fertility – the creation of new life.
 The repeating vesica piscis resemble the successive division of cells in reproduction.
 In the Christian bible, there were six days allotted for the creation of the planet Earth and a day of rest.
 The Seed of Life is a map of creation, used to understand the nature of God.
 This shape is also the building block for the next…

-You can also adorn your home and body with sacred geometry through accents like decorations, jewelry, or my natural perfumes.
+You can also adorn your home and body with sacred geometry through accents like decorations and jewelry.